 - Comprehensive + Master Planning

 - Water + Wastewater Planning

 - Shelby, Iowa

 As is the case in most cities, the City of Shelby has limited resources to invest in various infrastructure systems.
 Oftentimes, the systems compete for the same funding.
-In an effort to determine the appropriate level of funding for public improvements and the priority of the improvements, the City of Shelby is working with HR Green to develop an asset management plan and a capital improvement plan.
+In an effort to determine the appropriate level of funding for public improvements and the priority of the improvements, the City of Shelby worked with HR Green to develop an asset management plan and a capital improvement plan.

 The City of Shelby owns and operates the following public infrastructure and recreational systems:

 - Parks and recreation/trails

 In the initial phase of the Shelby Asset Management project, HR Green developed a detailed assessment of the existing conditions of the roads, water treatment and distribution system, and sanitary sewer system.
 The condition assessment involves gathering data on each system, including mapping, video records of underground infrastructure, maintenance records, and visual inspections.
 HR Green offers a unique combination of experience in both systems engineering and GIS, that is not only necessary for crafting the most comprehensive and cost-effective plan, but also for making the most well-informed decisions about the community’s systems moving forward.

 The condition assessments will determine future improvements for the reconstruction and rehabilitation of various segments of each infrastructure system.
 Since the analysis is city-wide and evaluates all roadways and the major underground infrastructure under those roadways, the holistic approach of total asset management will yield improvements with the most benefit from a service and financial standpoint.